WhiteTiger-y/CineVerse/README.md

     # Install Python packages from requirements.txt
     pip install -r requirements.txt

-    # Create the .env file for your secrets
+    # Create the .env file for your secrets and add your keys
-    # You can copy the provided .env.example if available
-    # Now, edit the .env file with your actual keys
     ```

     Your `backend/.env` file must contain: